 The SBA’s most popular loan program is the 7(a) loan for small businesses.
 The 7(a) loan provides financial assistance for entrepreneurs starting a new business or acquiring, operating, or expanding an existing business.
 The loans must be approved by the SBA.

-Vetted Biz has reviewed and analyzed the SBA 7(a) loan approvals from the fiscal years 1991-1999, 2000-2009 and 2010-2019.
+Vetted Biz has reviewed and analyzed the SBA 7(a) loan approvals from the fiscal years 2010-2020.
 The records were obtained through SBA’s official website.

-Further analysis was conducted by franchise industry of SBA loans for franchises based on the loan status.
-The following loan status categories are listed below.
-Please note the most important loan statuses to understand in this analysis are ‘Paid In Full’ and ‘Charged Off.’
+Further analysis was conducted based on the loan status by business industry.
+The loan status categories are listed below.
+Note that the most important loan statuses to understand for this analysis is Paid In Full and Charged Off.

 SBA Loan Status per Industry

 Vetted Biz reclassified the 500+ NAICS industries into 14 industries for the franchises studied.
 Within each industry, we studied the rate of the two most important loan statuses, Paid in Full and Charged Off Rate.
 Below you can find the adjusted results of both for each industry with a further breakdown of how many businesses in those industries had that loan status.
 Adjusted results exclude loans that were “Committed” or “Cancelled” due to the fact that these loans ended before they were ever disbursed by the lender.

 From 2010 to 2020, SBA loans within the Healthcare Services industry had the highest Paid in Full rate and one of the lowest Charged Off rates.
 The Healthcare Services industry is largely dominated by urgent care centers, medical staffing companies, and senior care centers.